 Gov. Moore approves Maryland National Guard deployment to North Carolina in response to Tropical Storm Helena

-BALTIMORE -- The Maryland National Guard arrived in North Carolina Friday to assist with Tropical Storm Helena as it travels up the east coast.
+BALTIMORE -- The Maryland National Guard arrived in North Carolina Friday to assist with Tropical Storm Helene as it travels up the east coast.

 12 Maryland Army National Guard Soldiers with two helicopters and three Maryland Helicopter Aquatic Rescue technicians from Baltimore, Howard, and Montgomery County Fire Departments were approved by Governor Moore to execute swift water rescue missions for citizens impacted by the tropical storm.